senseiphoneX/iota-starter-carsharing/README.md

 To report a defect with the IoT for Automotive - Mobility Starter Application mobile app, go to the [Issues](https://github.com/ibm-watson-iot/iota-starter-carsharing/issues) section.

 ## Privacy notice
-The IoT for Automotive - Mobility Starter Applicationapp on Bluemix stores all of the driving data that is obtained while you use the mobile app.
+The IoT for Automotive - Mobility Starter Application on Bluemix stores all of the driving data that is obtained while you use the mobile app.

 ## Useful links